A Raspberry Pi wireless access point is a great way to extend the length of your Wi-Fi coverage and provide additional access to your network.

 Equipment List

-Below are all the bits and pieces that I used for this Raspberry Pi Wireless Access Point tutorial, there is nothing super special that you will need to be able to complete this.
+Below are all the bits and pieces we used for this Raspberry Pi Wireless Access Point tutorial.
+You will not need anything super special to complete this guide.

 Recommended